glennthielman/silent-sui/README.md

 ### Installation

 1. Clone the repo
-2. Change data.json with the elements you want
+2. Change data.json with the elements you want ([icon overview](https://pictogrammers.com/library/mdi/))
 3. Do a docker build
    ```sh
    docker build -t sui:latest